loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Images
 -------
-The LXD drivers can create containers from images in the same format as KVM, ex. a qcow2 image.
+The LXD drivers can create containers from images in the same format as KVM, e.g. a qcow2 image.

 Create your own image
 ~~~~~~~~~~~~~~~~~~~~~
 Basically you create a file, map it into a block device, format the device and create a partition, dump data into it and voilá, you have an image.

 We will create a container using the LXD CLI and dump it into a block device in order to use it later in OpenNebula datastores.
-It could be a good time to
-`contextualize <kvm_contextualization>`  the container, the procedure is the same as KVM.
+It could be a good time to :ref:`contextualize <kvm_contextualization>` the container; the procedure is the same as for KVM.

 .. prompt:: bash # auto